kmace999/robo-advisor/README.md

 `> .env`

 The required package for this advisor python-dotenv allows the user to enter their API key that will allow the advisor to issue requests to the AlphaVantage API.
 User security is a priority, and this sensitive key will only be used to access the user requested information, and it will not be displayed in the advisor outputs.
-To change enter an API key, open the new .env file in your text editor (example below),
+To enter an API key, open the new .env file in your text editor (example below),

 atom .env